Patchcoat/electromorphia/README.md

-# electromorphia
+# Electromorphia
-A rogelike focused on building and manipulating electronics and circuits
+A rogelike focused on building and manipulating electronics and circuits.